ABJ4403/Payback2_CHEATus/script_collections/README.md

 - "PB2_GKTV_v1.lua" ("Payback 2 - CHEAT [V1].lua" from "[MediaFire](https://www.mediafire.com/file/hros99ssjzmkp00/Payback_2_-_CHEAT_%255BV1%255D.lua/file)"), by GKTV (now "Pumpkin Hacker")

-	Thankfully unlike others, this one is a bit easy, but i just cant decompile it using unluac.
+	Thankfully unlike others, this one is a bit easy, but i just cant decompile it using unluac and luadec (they always thrown errors no matter what i do, its because its too old, 7 years. bruf again, thats why i hate lua soo much rust is just better than this spanish-nonsense).

-	If you want to decompile this using unluac, if it errors, reassemble the binary file (there might be error coming, that error you remove the said text)
+	If you want to decompile this using unluac, if it errors, reassemble the binary file (there might be error thrown when you assemble the file (eg. ```error: Unexpected token "op43"```), just remove the line containing said ```unexpected token``` (in this case it was ```op43```) in your assembly file (your mileage may vary)).

 	Difficulty: 2